cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Actions at the end will only run if the pipeline successfully completes.
 If you need an action to run irregardless of completion, use a :ref:`post-run action
-<cask-hydrator-creating-pipelines-post-run-actions>` instead.
+<cdap-pipelines-creating-pipelines-post-run-actions>` instead.

 Currently, action plugins are only available when using the ``cdap-data-pipeline`` application template.
-Available action plugins are documented in the :ref:`Plugin Reference <cask-hydrator-plugins-actions>`, with this action available:
+Available action plugins are documented in the :ref:`Plugin Reference <cdap-pipelines-plugins-actions>`, with this action available:

 - *SSH Action*, which establishes an SSH connection with a remote machine to execute a command on that machine.

-.. _cask-hydrator-creating-pipelines-post-run-actions:
+.. _cdap-pipelines-creating-pipelines-post-run-actions:

 Post-run Actions
 ----------------
-Post-run actions can be configured for a batch pipeline, either by using the Hydrator Studio or by setting the "postActions" property of the configuration JSON file.
+Post-run actions can be configured for a batch pipeline, either by using the CDAP Application Studio or by setting the "postActions" property of the configuration JSON file.
 The available actions are determined by the post-run plugins that are available to the application template being used to create the pipeline.